sanjayvarma42/Disease_Prediction/README.md

 # Disease_Prediction
-This project can give the details of disease with the symptoms of the user or patient,and also gives the siet,workout and mediation of that disease to the patient.
+This project can give the details of disease with the symptoms of the user or patient,and also gives the diet,workout and mediation of that disease to the patient.